robisonsantos/evm/README.md

     If you have erlang installed outside evm, this will change the path to use that version instead.

 - **use** (`$ evm use <version>`)
-    This will change the path of your current shell to use the specified erlang version--if it's installed.
+    This will change the path of your current shell to use the specified erlang version--if it's already installed.

 - **version** (`$ evm version`)
     This will show the current version of evm running on your machine.